Content Production Process: How to Scale Content Creation

 Conduct keyword research

-Remember to include long-tail keywords in your content plan, mixing in short-tail keywords where they make sense.
+Remember to include long-tail keyword research in your content plan, mixing in short-tail keywords where they make sense.

 Map keywords to the customer journey

-Map your goals to the different parts of the customer journey – awareness, consideration, preference, purchase.
+Map the customer journey stages (awareness, consideration, and purchase) to your goals.
 Then, use the map you created as a cross-reference for your keyword research.
-This will ensure that each target audience member gets the exact content they need at precisely the right moment in the purchase funnel.
+This will ensure that each target audience member gets the exact content they need at precisely the right moment in the conversion funnel.

 Develop your content strategy

-By now you should have a good framework for your content strategy, so it’s time to build it out.
+By now you should have a good content strategy framework, so it’s time to build it out.
 What initiatives will inform your strategy each year and each quarter?
 How often will the content marketing team get together to brainstorm?
 Where does keyword research fall in the process?
 How will you allocate resources to produce content for each audience type and persona?
 What outcomes are you looking for when your audience consumes your content, and how will you measure success?
+For instance, your ultimate goal may be to improve your customer lifetime value by keeping people engaged after a purchase.

-What formats are well-suited for each topic and audience segment?
-How many content ideas will you brainstorm and produce each month per format?
+What kind of content marketing formats are well-suited for each topic and audience segment?
+How many content marketing examples will you brainstorm and produce each month per format?
 What additional resources will you need to make sure these types of content are executed?
 This is the part where you will start to see your logistical approach take shape.

 Define your publication frequency for blog posts, articles, resources, videos, infographics, white papers, social media posts, podcasts, and guest posts.
 Do you have enough people in-house to handle the editorial flow.
 If not, perhaps you will need to hire/outsource to freelance content writers?